PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 16:20:33
+Last updated: 2024-04-07 16:21:07
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys